 The Open Syllabus Project (OSP) is an effort to create the first large-scale online database of university course syllabi as a platform for the development of new research, teaching, and administrative tools.
+The project is based at The American Assembly at Columbia University.

 Course syllabi are rich documents that connect scholarly communication and teaching to wider intellectual traditions and institutional missions.